 Greenland.
 Beluga hunting.

 What struck me most when I arrived in Kullorsuaq was the Inuit's relationship with their environment and access to resources.
-Even though they are almost all Protestant, animism is still very much present, and their relationship with animals is different from anything I had experienced in Europe.
-As Philippe Descola says, nature doesn't exist here.
+Even though they are almost all Protestant, animism is still very much alive and the relationship they have with animals is different from anything I had known in Europe.
+As Philippe Descola says, there is no such thing as nature here.
 Everything is nature.
-And as Charles Stépanoff (4) explains, the Western dichotomy between the pet animal, which is treated like a child, and the resource animal, which is consumed, doesn't exist.
+And as Charles Stépanoff (4) explains, there is no Western dichotomy between the pet animal that is treated like a child and the resource animal that is consumed.
 Here, the animal is treated as the equal of man in a 3rd version, undoubtedly much more respectful.

 I remember one moment when this particularly struck me.
 It was late September, the snow was starting to settle and the temperature was dropping.
-After the excitement of summer and the permanent day, life was returning to normal.
-I was in the only little store doing my shopping, chatting quietly with everyone, when someone came running in, shouting " Qilalukat !
-Qilalukat !» – Beluga, Beluga !
+After the excitement of summer and the constant daylight, life was returning to normal.
+I was in the only little shop, doing my shopping and chatting quietly to everyone, when someone came running in, shouting "...
+I've got to get out of here!
+Qilalukat !
+Qilalukat !... " - Beluga, Beluga!

-At the same time, everyone in the store drops their bags, stops talking and runs out.
+At the same time, everyone in the shop drops their bags, stops talking and runs out.
 Even the cashier abandons his post!
 Something particularly important is happening.
-When I leave the store, an incredible frenzy has taken over the village.
+When I leave the shop, an incredible frenzy has taken over the village.
 Everyone is running around, rushing to the little jetty, jumping into the boats and starting the engines.
-Ole, my best friend, walks past me, mimicking the movement of the belugas, grabbing me by the arm and urging me to come along.
+Ole, my best friend, walks past me mimicking the movement of the belugas, grabs me by the arm and urges me to come with him.

 Greenland.
 Waiting for the belugas.